doke05c/UrbanBlogs/posts/densitymappercont.md

 ##### East Side Story

+The Upper East Side, fancy apartment towers, sophisticated museums, and a lovely park on its left side.
+What's more to love, and what's more to dream about being able to afford?
+In truth, the Upper East Side is actually more than a quiet retirement home for urban socialites, as there is once again another half yet discovered.
 Similarly to SoHo, one can find a strange split in density between the two parts of the Upper East Side.

 ![UES Split Render](/assets/images/3_uesrendernohist.png)

-What we're essentially seeing is a 100% increase in density just by jumping one block.
+As shown on the map, what we're essentially seeing is a 100% increase in density just by jumping one block.
 Once again, one street, 3rd Avenue in our case, serves as the defacto border between two differing regions of density.
 Though the orientation is reversed, the story is the same.
 West of 3rd Avenue, and especially below 79th Street, the housing density is around 100 to 180 units per acre on average.
 East of 3rd Avenue, and especially below 79th Street, the housing density is around 220 to 360 units per acre on average.
 You once again might be wondering: "These two blocks must have different types and sizes of buildings, right?"

 Here, things are a little more clear.
 Try to guess which photo is from the UES west of 3rd Avenue (we'll call this WUES for convenience), and which photo is from the UES east of 3rd Avenue (we'll call this EUES for convenience).